Ranked PvP Guide (2018)

 The companions are given in the order you should select them when queueing

-- Toro, Fan, (someone)- This is the most common setup you’ll encounter.
+- Toro, Fan, (someone)– This is the most common setup you’ll encounter.
 Pretty much any unit I listed above can go in this third slot, with the exception of Bill and Scratch.
 If the third unit is a buck unit with vengeance 3 or Ratbeard, put that unit in the second slot.
-I generally run Toro, Fan, Battle Angel in ranked.
+I ran Toro, Fan, Battle Angel in ranked when first ranking up.
 Try to avoid fighting muskets with this setup, as Toro is a dead weight and Ratbeard is mediocre in this matchup.

-- Goro, Fan, Nausica- This is the second most common setup and is obviously one that requires crowns units.
+- Goro, Fan, Nausica– This is the second most common setup (it might be the most common one now, due to how degenerate it is with time warp) and is obviously one that requires crowns units.
 It’s great to bring in ranked when you see an influx of inexperienced bucklers or muskets in general.
 There are better anti-musket teams, but this is the best one that remains viable versus other classes.
-It’s generally played very aggressively, requiring an early Black Fog *** rush
+It’s generally played very aggressively, requiring an early Black Fog rush.
+It’s fairly weak against buck, even more so when you don’t pull fog (Pete and their pirate annihilate Nausica and Fan).

 - Bill, Subodai, Fan– This is one example of a free to play anti-musket team.
 You’ll only want to run this when you’re sure you’ll fight a musket.
 You can replace Fan with Bonnie as well.